popphp/docs/getting_started/routing.rst

 Routing Syntax
 --------------

-The tables below outline the accepted routing syntax for the router object and matching desired routes:
+The tables below outline the accepted routing syntax for the route matching:

 HTTP
 ~~~~